 My camera kit consists of a Canon 5D MARKII with it's awesome 21 megapixels, some favorite IS lenses, a 580EX II Speedlight flash and assorted memory cards.
 I also love my IR converted 5DMark II equally well.
 Since I already had years of shooting BW and Color Infrared film, it seemed a natural progression as soon as the quality was worth the investment for an IR conversion.
 I don't go anywhere without a couple of tripods (light and heavy models) and although I have a small collection of camera bags (what photographer doesn't, right?) the one I carry most consistently is my Lowepro Trekkor.
 I love experimenting with various IR filters, colored gels on my flash heads and painting with light.
 I have a "go-to" telephoto and several wide angle lens - all lens have circular polarizers.

 The important thing though about the equipment is that I consider it an extension of me, of my vision of the scene before me.
 All the fancy equipment in the world won't do me any good without that vision.
-I have put much practice into pre-visualizing how I want the scene to look before I ever trip the camera shutter and into carefully considering where my light source will be--- my goal in using my equipment is that this shows in my photographic style in the finished product.
+I have put much practice into pre-visualizing how I want the scene to look before I ever trip the camera shutter and into carefully considering where my light source will be--- my goal in using my equipment is that my photographic style and vision come through in the finished product.

 The image to the left is titled: Conjure Woman and was created with incense smoke and colored in post production.